Visas for business trips and to attend conferences

 How long will it take?

 You will normally receive a response within two weeks, but processing times can vary at embassies or consulate's.
 During the June-August holiday period, the processing time could be longer.
 If you need current information about this, contact the Swedish embassy or consulate-general which will process your application.
-If the Swedish embassy or consulate-general sends your application on to the Migration Board, the process may take longer.
+If the Swedish embassy or consulate-general sends your application on to the Swedish Migration Agency, the process may take longer.
 To be sure that you receive your visa in time, you should submit your application at least two months before you are due to travel to Sweden.

 Decisions on visas

 In the vast majority of cases, the embassy or consulate makes the decision.
 Sometimes it will make certain checks with the other Schengen countries.
-If the mission abroad is uncertain how to assess your application, the application may be sent on to the Migration Board in Sweden which will make the decision.
+If the mission abroad is uncertain how to assess your application, the application may be sent on to the Migration Agency in Sweden which will make the decision.

 Most people who apply for a visa are successful.
 Your application may be rejected if the decision-making authority judges that you are unlikely to leave the Schengen zone after your visit and that the purpose of your visit is not as specified in your application.
 You may also be rejected if you are listed in the SIS computer system (Schengen Information System), where Member States register people who are not permitted to enter the Schengen zone.